The Chalet, Hunters Hill

-The Chalet is a heritage-listed residence located at 2 Yerton Avenue, Hunters Hill in the Municipality of Hunter's Hill local government area of New South Wales, Australia.
+The Chalet is a heritage-listed residence located at 2 Yerton Avenue, Hunters Hill, New South Wales, a suburb of Sydney, Australia.
 It was designed and built during 1855; and assembled by German carpenters Willhelm Gross, Frederick Lemm, and Jacob Arndt.
 It is also known as The Bungalow (1867) and The Nora Heysen Studio.
 The property is privately owned.
 It was added to the New South Wales State Heritage Register on 10 June 2005.

 History of The Chalet

 A detailed study of The Chalet is included in "Fine Houses of Sydney" by Robert Irving, John Kinstler and Max Dupain.
 The following historical outline and description are largely drawn from that study.

 The Chalet is the only surviving residence of four prefabricated "Swiss Cottages" that were shipped from Hamburg to Sydney and erected in Hunters Hill during the gold rush period in 1854 or early 1855 by a French-speaking Swiss immigrant Etienne-Jean-Leonard Bordier-Roman shortly after his arrival in Australia.
 Prior to this time, Bordier and the French Count Gabriel de Milhau (exiled for his part in France's 1848 revolution) had initially settled on the Clarence River, however they were forced to abandon the venture when their workers all downed tools and headed for the NSW goldfields.
 The houses may have been a prototype for the 1855 Paris Industrial Exhibition that were erected in Hamburg.
 The Swiss or possibly Bavarian Cottage design was probably selected for its picturesque qualities, and also possibly for nationalistic reasons, as Bordier was Swiss.

 The four houses were erected on two whaling land grants of four acres (either side of Ferry Street) purchased by Bordier in 1855, on the Parramatta River in Hunters Hill, as a speculative housing venture.
 Bordier established a wharf at the end of Ferry Street, which became the suburb's first commercial gateway.
 A Post Office was set up next to this wharf.
 Hunters Hill during this period was an established French enclave, with the residence of the French consul Louis Francois Sentis, located in Hunters Hill house of "Passy" (1855-6, 1 Passy Avenue) and much of the area's early development was constructed by men of French descent.
 The houses were advertised as "four splendid family residences, standing in their own grounds, of about 1 acres each", with "wood and water in abundance".

 Beverly Sherry in her study of Hunter Hill notes that this was the first planned group of houses to be built in the municipality, marking the beginning of the garden suburb character of Australia's oldest Garden Suburb.
 The subdivision and garden suburb development occurred in the mid to late nineteenth century, predating the formation of the Garden Suburb movement.
 The historic development at Hunters Hill was consistently speculative, although some of the subdivisions were undertaken to provide residences for family members.